 After Gulaba, you reach Marhi which is the highest snow point in winters when the road to Rohtang Pass is closed.
 There are few Dhabhas on Marhi by HPTDC but there are no stay options.

-Few KMs ahead of Marhi you reach Rani Nalla which is a glacier point.
+Few KMs ahead of Marhi you reach Rani Nalla, which is a glacier point.
 This place is famous for its huge snow walls, more than 20 feet high.
-You can find snow here almost 9 out 12 months.
-The feeling of going between these huge walls of snow is impeccable, especially in early season.
+You can find snow here almost nine out of 12 months.
+The feeling of going between these huge walls of snow is impeccable, especially in the early season.